-As of December 31, 2021, Newegg owned the following principal facilities:
+As of December 31, 2023, Newegg owned the following principal facilities:

-Description of Use Approximate Square Footage (in thousands) Geographic Location Corporate office facilities 391,362 China Corporate office facilities 2,707 Taiwan Fulfillment and warehouse operations 109,473 China
+Description of Use Approximate Square Footage Geographic Location

+Corporate office facilities 81,796 North America

+Corporate office facilities 391,367 China

+Corporate office facilities 50,674 Taiwan

+Leased warehouse facilities 109,469 China

 Our corporate headquarters is located in the City of Industry, California.
-We also lease additional corporate office facilities and fulfillment and warehouse operations throughout North America, principally in California, Indiana, Georgia, and New Jersey in the United States, and Toronto in Canada.
-Outside of North America, we also own or lease corporate office facilities and fulfillment and warehouse operations, principally in China and Taiwan.
+In June 2023, we purchased a tenant-occupied office building in Diamond Bar, California, which we intend to utilize as our new headquarters beginning in the second half of 2024.
+We also lease additional corporate office facilities and fulfillment and warehouse operations throughout North America, principally in California, Indiana, and Georgia in the United States, and Toronto in Canada.
+Outside of North America, we also own or lease corporate office facilities principally in China and Taiwan.
+We own warehouse facilities in Shanghai, China that are currently leased to third party tenants.
 Our Asia headquarters is in Shanghai.
-We periodically evaluate our facility requirements as necessary and believe our existing and planned facilities will be sufficient for our needs for at least the next twelve months.
+We also periodically evaluate our facility requirements as necessary and believe our existing and planned facilities will be sufficient for our needs for at least the next 12 months.